appacademy/jump-start/terminal/terminal.md

 - Terminal commands are case sensitive. `ruby` is not the same thing as `Ruby`

 ## Paths in the Terminal

-Terminal commands are generally executed in the context of your working directory.
-This is essentially the directory that you are currently located in.
-This can be thought of as the terminal version of navigating to a folder in finder.
-Usually when you launch the terminal you will start in what is known as your `home` directory.
-As we will discuss below, there are various commands you can use to navigate around to different directories.

 Certain terminal commands need to be given a path to a file's location to function properly.
 For example: `ruby some_directory/some_file.rb` executes the `ruby` command using a file called `some_file.rb` which is found in a directory called `some_directory`.
 This is an example of a relative path.
 The terminal looks for a directory called `some_directory` in the working directory and then looks for a file called `some_file.rb`.